graphiks/Port-Windows-11-Raphael/guide/install-1.md

 ```

 ##### Creating ESP partition
-> 32GB is the **End** of the **userdata** partition in this example and 32.5GB is the end of the ESP partition we will be creating, which will be 500MB in size.
+> 32GB is the **End** of the **userdata** partition in this example and 32.5GB is the end of the ESP partition we will be creating, which will be 500MB in size

-> Replace 32GB with the actual value you used when resizing the partition, then add 0.5 to this value and use it for the second value.
+> Replace 32GB with the actual value you used when resizing the partition, then add 0.5 to this value and use it for the second value
 ```cmd
 mkpart esp fat32 32GB 32.5GB
 ```